-- 1 Tbsp. butter
+- 1 tablespoon butter

 - 1/4 cup cocoa powder

-- 1 Tbsp. powdered sugar
+- 1 tablespoon powdered sugar

-1. Prepare a baking sheet by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
+Prepare a baking sheet by lining it with aluminum foil and spraying the foil with nonstick cooking spray.

-2. Combine the nuts, granulated sugar, and butter in a medium skillet over medium heat.
+Combine the nuts, granulated sugar, and butter in a medium skillet over medium heat.
 Stir continually while the butter and sugar melt.

-3. Continue to stir while the nuts cook and caramelize.
+Continue to stir while the nuts cook and caramelize.
 Keep stirring and cooking until the sugar is a light amber color and the nuts are toasted golden, about 8 minutes.
 Watch carefully toward the end so that they do not burn.

-4. Once the nuts are caramelized, remove the skillet from the heat.
+Once the nuts are caramelized, remove the skillet from the heat.
 Pour the nuts onto the prepared baking sheet and use a fork to separate the nuts and ensure none of them are touching.
 Allow the nuts to cool and harden completely, about 15 minutes.

-5. While the nuts are cooling, prepare the rest of the ingredients.
+While the nuts are cooling, prepare the rest of the ingredients.
 Combine the cocoa powder and powdered sugar in a gallon-sized Ziploc bag and set aside for now.

-6. Place the chocolate in a large microwave-safe bowl.
+Place the chocolate in a large microwave-safe bowl.
 Microwave just until melted, stirring after every 45 seconds to prevent overheating.

-7. Once the nuts are cool, remove them from the baking sheet and break off any stray shards of caramel.
+Once the nuts are cool, remove them from the baking sheet and break off any stray shards of caramel.
 Pour the nuts into the chocolate and stir until they are all covered.

-8. Pour the chocolate-covered nuts into the Ziploc with the cocoa powder and powdered sugar.
+Pour the chocolate-covered nuts into the Ziploc with the cocoa powder and powdered sugar.
 Shake the bag to coat the nuts, and massage the candy between your hands to separate the nuts and coat each nut with the powder.

-9. These nuts can be stored for several weeks in an airtight container at room temperature.
+- These nuts can be stored for several weeks in an airtight container at room temperature.